sachi097/hey-esri/README.md

 ## Features

 1) Explore Tab: Contains search widget, zoom widget and custom current location button.
-2) Hey ESRI Tab: Contains speech recognisation feature where user can perform below tasks via voice command
+2) Hey ESRI Tab: Contains speech recognition feature where user can perform below tasks via voice command
    - Search location: Example - **Search** Boulder, **Search** Denver, etc.
    - Directions: Example - Give Me **Directions** **From** Boulder **To** Denver, Find **Directions** **From** Boulder **To** Denver, Give Me **Direction** **From** Boulder **To** Denver, Find **Direction** **From** Boulder **To** Denver
    - Find nearby places: Example - Find **nearby** food, Find **near by** gas station
    - Navigate to current location: Example  - My **current location**, Show me my **current location**, Give my **current location**

-   Note: text in bold must be in your speech in order for speech recognisation agent to serve your request
+   Note: text in bold must be in your speech in order for speech recognition agent to serve your request
-4) Directions Tab: Contains directions wizard where user can manually enter source and destionation, and get the directions.
+4) Directions Tab: Contains directions wizard where user can manually enter source and destination, and get the directions.

 - Current location of the user is diplayed on the map with pin icon, user can click on the pin to get current address and longitude-latitude details.
 - When the route is displayed on the map for directions service, user can click on the source/destination to get step-by-step navigations.